 The Designated Safeguarding Lead Mrs Bridget Knight is a member of the Senior Leadership Team and takes lead responsibility for coordinating all child protection activity within the school.

-She will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as Herefordshire's early help hub, children's social care, health, police etc. She has lead responsibility and holds the management oversight for safeguarding and child protection.
+She will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as Herefordshire's early help hub, children's social care, health, police etc. She has lead responsibility and holds the management oversight for safeguarding and child protection and the school's filtering and monitoring systems for it.

-The Designated Safeguarding Lead is supported by the following Deputy Designated Safeguarding Leads:
+The Designated Safeguarding Lead is supported by the following Deputy Designated Safeguarding Lead: